abcnorio/mixedmethod-rcode/README-spa.md

 ## Resources and languages

-The Spanish version of the book is titled "XXX".
+The German version of the book is titled "Subjektive Betrachtungen und objektive Ansichten.
+Qual, Quan und Logik".
 Both books can be obtained freely from XXX.
-A Spanish version of this README.md can be found in [README-spa.md](./README-spa.md).
+An English version of this README.md can be found in [README.md](./README.md).

 ## Overview